decaquestionmarks/INF124-Project/README.md

 ## Summary

 Nutrition Tracker is currently scoped as a smart, family-aware nutrition platform that helps users track meals, manage household food, discover recipes, and work toward personal goals.
 The concept already has a strong planning foundation through feature ideation, a sitemap, wireframes, and use cases.
 The next phase is to turn that design direction into a focused MVP and implementation plan.

+## AI Usage
+We used AI tools for line completion and Codex helped with refactoring and speeding up the development process for final updates.